The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem

-since each of the at most $N$ particles $z_i$ interacts with $\OO(N^\epsilon N\ell^2)$ particles $z_j$, and the difference $g-Y^\ell$ is of order $\ell/b$ by Lemma~\ref{lem:gb}.
-The boundary layer has distance at least $b'$ to the boundary of the support of the equilibrium measure, so that the local density estimate can be applied.
-We have
+The estimate for the boundary layer \eqref{e:gYub2} is analogous.
+Indeed, by definition, the boundary layer has distance at least $b'$ to the boundary of the support of the equilibrium measure, so that the local density estimate can still be applied.
+Then we similarly have

-Since there are $\OO(Nb)$ boundary particles $z_i$ which by Theorem \ref{thm:Ydensity} each interact with $\OO(N^\epsilon N\ell^2)$ particles, and from Lemma~\ref{lem:gb} we have that the difference of the interactions is of order $\ell/b$. \end{proof}
+To see that this inequality holds, we note that, up to exponentially small errors, the only pairs we need to consider are that one particle is in the boundary and the other one is in the bulk with the distance of these two particles of order $\ell$.
+Since, by the local density estimate, with high probability the total number of particle near boundary corridor of width $\ell$ is $N \ell$ and each particle interacts with $N \ell^2$ particles, the left side of the last inequality is of order $N \ell N \ell^2$. \end{proof}

 To bound the boundary contribution, we will need the following estimate.
 For $z \in S_V \setminus D$, recall from \eqref{e:tildeQ} and the Euler--Lagrange equation \eqref{e:qf-EL} that

 and define the constant